swiftlang/swift/docs/CppInteropability/GettingStartedWithC++Interop.md

 ```

-- In your projects direcetoy, run `cmake` to generate the systems build files
+- In your project's directory, run `cmake` to generate the systems build files

 - To generate an Xcode project run `cmake -GXcode`
 - To generate with Ninja run `cmake -GNinja`